jeffThompson/PhysicalComputing/Week03_Buttons/Demos/03-MultipleButtons.md

 ***

 ### BUTTON VARIABLES
 With everything ready, can now create variables for our buttons.
-We could do this just like our previous example, creating a second variable for the second pin and button:
+We could do this just like our previous example, creating a second set of variables for the new pin and button:

 ```python
 pin1 = digitalio.DigitalInOut(board.D5)